liangcht/yolo_objectdetection/README.md

     ```

 4. Development

+    To build the extensions and *install* the `mmod` and `mtorch` packages:

     ```
     python setup.py develop
     ```
     With `develop` you do not need to call the above again when changing `.py`
     files.
-But if you change an extension you will have to call this again to build.
+But if you change a cpp extension you will have to call this again to build.
+    If you do not want to develop the package and just want to install:
+    ```
+    python setup.py install
+    ```
+    For philly, you can `install` only the cpp extensions inside your docker, and then call the scripts.
+    All scripts (that have `main`) append the parent directory to the `sys.path` and can be run without installation.

 Caffe setup
 ===========